HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 Clarice.
 Clarence died in 1906.

-•t Miss Annie took the money she had, purchased this lot and had a four -room
+In 1907, Miss Annie took the money she had, purchased this lot and had a four-room

-house, •. and • •I The property was considered • the eastern edge • town
+house, barn and privy built.
+The property was considered on the eastern edge of town

 at that time.
 She moved into the house with her two daughters and boarded school